-All forms of yoga movements are known to have therapeutic benefits for the human body and mind.
+All forms of yoga movements are recognized for their therapeutic benefits to the human body and mind.
 Since yoga evolved 5,000 years ago, the International Journal of Yoga Therapy mentions that it is deeply rooted in Indian civilization.

 Therapeutic yoga is practised by yogis and yoga gurus worldwide.
 It focuses on yoga’s recovery and healing aspects, utilizing various techniques, including proper alignment, correcting the body’s posture, breathing exercises, and meditation practices.

-Yoga therapy training takes into account every aspect of the human life – physical, emotional, and mental.
-Although most people take their first steps towards yoga through physical exercise, it is important to remember that the yogic lifestyle is much more than a few stretching exercises and yoga poses.
+Yoga therapy training encompasses every aspect of human life – physical, emotional, and mental.
+Although most people take their first steps towards yoga through physical exercise, it is essential to remember that the yogic lifestyle is much more than a few stretching exercises and yoga poses.

 Indian philosophers discovered three kinds of sicknesses in a human and these were:

-Therapeutic yoga uniquely treats the entire body, rather than focusing on a single part or system.
+Therapeutic yoga uniquely treats the entire body, rather than focusing on a single part or system of the body.
 It works with the body’s and mind’s natural capacity to optimize inner strength.

 While regular yoga classes can lift your mood and ease everyday aches and pains, a personal yoga therapy training session goes further, as it considers you an individual.